mp-se/gravitymon/src_docs/source/compiling.rst

    * - ACTIVATE_OTA
      - Enables the OTA functionallity in the code
    * - SKIP_SLEEPMODE
-     - THe device never goes into sleep mode, useful when developing.
+     - The device never goes into sleep mode, useful when developing.
-   * - CFG_DISABLE_LOGGING
-     - Done include verbose logging in Config class.
-Excessive logging may crash device.
-   * - GYRO_DISABLE_LOGGING
-     - Done include verbose logging in Gyro class.
-Excessive logging may crash device.
-   * - PUSH_DISABLE_LOGGING
-     - Done include verbose logging in PushTarget class.
-Excessive logging may crash device.
-   * - TSEN_DISABLE_LOGGING
-     - Done include verbose logging in TempSensor class.
-Excessive logging may crash device.
-   * - WEB_DISABLE_LOGGING
-     - Done include verbose logging in WebServer class.
-Excessive logging may crash device.
-   * - MAIN_DISABLE_LOGGING
+   * - xxx_DISABLE_LOGGING
-     - Done include verbose logging in Main class.
+     - Done include verbose logging in the corresponding class.
 Excessive logging may crash device.
    * - USE_LITTLEFS
      - Use the new filesystem in Ardurino
    * - EMBED_HTML